 As a service to the community, Life University has opened its doors and heart to a new group of students — local area senior citizens.
 This membership program is called the LIFE Center for Seniors (LCS).
 For a minimal yearly membership fee, persons 65 or older, or those married to someone 65 or older, may join the LCS program.
 A membership offers seniors personal enrichment through fellowship, as well as the use of campus facilities and student rates on chiropractic care.

 The Life University Fitness Center offers state-of-the-art cardiovascular equipment, including stationary bikes, free weights and selected weight-training equipment.
 In cooperation with the City of Marietta, Life University has a five-mile jogging trail that wanders through the 110-acre campus and two city parks immediately adjacent to the campus.

 Life University Fitness Center — LIFE provides its students, faculty, staff and local visitors the use of modern, professionally-equipped training and fitness/wellness facilities, along with expertise on how to maximize their health.
 Renovated in 2020 and located on the ground floor of the Center for Athletics and Sport Health Science (SHS), the Life U Fitness Center provides state-of-the-art fitness equipment for all ability levels and fitness experiences.

 The Center also offers Olympic lifting options and platforms, free weight areas and a CrossFit rig to facilitate a variety of weightlifting options to challenge and inspire you toward your personal fitness outcomes.
 Additionally, fitness classes are free and available to all members of the LIFE community, every day of the week.

-Walking Trail — Because it meanders through the adjoining Wildwood and A.L.
-Burruss Parks, the five-mile walking trail also serves the local community as part of an agreement between Life University and the City of Marietta.
+Walking Trail — Meandering through the adjoining Wildwood and A.L.
+Burruss Parks, Life U’s five-mile walking trail serves the local community as part of an agreement between Life University and the City of Marietta.

 Center for Health and Optimum Performance (C-HOP)